sisrfeng/coc-wiki/Using-configuration-file.md

 The active configuration would be a merged result from 'default', 'user' and 'project' configuration file, **the later one have higher priority**.

 The intellisense of file `coc-settings.json` is enabled automatically.
-If your want to know all exists settings, check out[settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json).
+If your want to know all exists settings, check out [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json).

 ## Default COC preferences